 My research interests are in planetary geology, sedimentology, early Earth processes and geoscience education.
-My current research focuses on studies of Precambrian meteor impacts and the implications for the early Earth.
+My current research focuses on studies of Precambrian meteor impacts and the implications for early Earth tectonics and environments.
 In addition, I collaborate with cognitive scientists on understanding spatial reasoning in the geosciences and drone practice and automation in the geosciences.

-I teach upper level/graduate classes in Sedimentary Petrology and Planetary Geology, and teach an undergraduate general education class, “Sustainable Environments” online.
+I teach upper level/graduate classes in Sedimentary Petrology and Planetary Geology, and teach undergraduate general education classes, “Sustainable Environments” and “Hidden Figures to Gamergate: Race and Gender in Science and Technology” online.

 NASA Ames, ORAU Postdoctoral Fellow, 2007